John Lackey: 2013

 On April 6, Lackey injured his arm in his first start since September 2011.
 The Red Sox announced it was a right biceps strain.
-On April 28, Lackey got his first win since the 2011 season, going six innings, giving up one run and five hits in a 6-1 win over the Houston Astros.
+On April 28, Lackey got his first win since the 2011 season, going six innings, giving up one run and five hits in a 6–1 win over the Houston Astros.

 On October 30, Lackey was the winning pitcher in Game 6 of the 2013 World Series, which clinched the Boston Red Sox' eighth World Series title.
 In doing so, Lackey became the first starting pitcher in Major League history to win two World Series "clinching" games with two different teams.
 Lackey garnered much media attention by his refusal to leave the game when Manager John Farrell came to the mound with two outs in the seventh inning, telling Farrell "this is my guy" (referring to the next batter, Matt Holliday).
 Farrell allowed Lackey to stay in the game, but he eventually walked Holliday to load the bases.
 Lackey exited to a standing ovation from Fenway Park.

 Many credited Lackey's turnaround as a major reason for the Red Sox' success in 2013, especially at mid-season when Clay Buchholz went on the disabled list and Jon Lester was going through a rough stretch.
-Lackey finished 2013 with a 10-13 record and a 3.52 ERA.
+Lackey finished 2013 with a 10–13 record and a 3.52 ERA.
 He was plagued by a lack of run support throughout the season, but threw two complete games, the first time in a season that he had multiple complete games since 2008.

 After the season, Lackey was awarded with the Tony Conigliaro Award, an award given out to the player who has overcome the most adversity.

 2014

 Lackey began the 2014 season as the Red Sox' number-two starter behind Lester.
 He made six starts in April, with four being quality starts, and two giving up six runs in less than six innings.
-Dating back to the previous May 23, he had thrown six straight quality starts, going 3-1 with a 1.60 ERA and 34 strikeouts.
+Dating back to the previous May 23, he had thrown six straight quality starts, going 3–1 with a 1.60 ERA and 34 strikeouts.

 On July 5, Orioles designated hitter Nelson Cruz went 3-for-3 with a double off of Lackey.
-Cruz had served a 50-game suspension for his involvement in the Biogenesis baseball scandal the previous season, which Cruz claimed he had sought help from Biogenesis of American to fight a gastrointestinal infection.
-After the Cruz' big game, Lackey stated, "I'm not going to comment on him.
+Cruz had served a 50-game suspension for his involvement in the Biogenesis baseball scandal the previous season, which Cruz claimed he had sought help from Biogenesis of America to fight a gastrointestinal infection.
+After Cruz' big game, Lackey stated, "I'm not going to comment on him.
 I've got nothing to say about him.
 There are some things I would like to say but I'm not going to.
 You guys forget pretty conveniently about stuff."
 Orioles manager Buck Showalter countered by saying, "Considering the timing of things, it's one of those things that you keep quiet about it and it reflects poorly upon the person who said it."